uri-library-data-services/iassist-preview/content/blog/e-science-and-data-support.md

 site.

-I think there is some interesting information in the section on
-\"staffing e-science Activities\" that might help define a what a
-\'designation\' for someone in this field may look like.
+I think there is some interesting information in the section on "staffing e-science Activities" that might help define a what a 'designation' for someone in this field may look like.
 It may also help outline what sort of training we could do when moving individuals into e-sciences.
 This is something that I know we have tallked about at IASSIST.